Widow of truck driver sues over Wisconsin interstate crash

 MILWAUKEE (AP) — The widow of a truck driver who plunged off a Wisconsin interstate overpass to avoid a fiery collision is suing a company whose driver she says caused the crash.

-The Wisconsin Journal Sentinel reports that Lillian Moss Johnson filed a lawsuit Thursday against Warehouse Transport Services in Jeffrey Johnson's death.
+Lillian Moss Johnson filed a lawsuit Thursday against Warehouse Transport Services over the death of her husband, Jeffrey Johnson, the Wisconsin Journal Sentinel reported.

-Authorities called the 45-year-old truck driver a hero for diverting his vehicle to avoid striking cars in the June 19 crash in Racine County.
+Authorities called the 45-year-old truck driver a hero for diverting his vehicle to avoid striking cars in the June 19 crash on I-94 in Racine County.

 Information from: Wisconsin State Journal, http://www.madison.com/wsj